Viral Change in Organizations

 ibid.
 Viral Change: the alternative to slow, painful and unsuccessful management of change in organizations.
 Meeting Minds.
 1 July 2008.

 ibid.
 “Changing the way we think about change: how does viral change work?”
 The Chalfront Project.
 2007.

 Herrero, Dr. Leandro.
-Viral Change Youtube clip.
+Viral Change Youtube clip(link is external).

 Interview with Philip Watts, customer marketing director, Pfizer Ltd (UK).
 “The “Behaviour Champions” at Pfizer Ltd”.
 Business Digest – N. 180.
 December 2007.

 Machado, Amanda.
 ‘Viral Change Needs an Accommodating Environment to Spread’.
 Frost & Sullivan.
 28 August 2012.